apace100/origins-docs/docs/types/entity_condition_types/riding_recursive.md

     }
 }
 ```

-This example checks if the actor entity is riding a strider that is also riding a strider (and so on).
+This example will check if the actor entity is riding a strider that is also riding a strider (and so on).